wujr5/c-and-cpp-language-learning/week6-flowchat-and-pseudocode.md

 You can help others to slove any problems the will meet.
 Detailedly decribe the quesion, the solution and your personal experience as well.

 **Notice that**

 1. it's no need to consult with others that I help you, you help you to get marks.
 You can simply send email to me and I will give you the marks.

 ### option 4: Personal Summary

 Write personal summary for yourself.
 List at least 10 problems that you have met in your learning in c language and decribe the solution as well.

 **Notice that**
 1. you should not have ten very simple problems, you must let me know your learning method and also the method to solve problems.

-## 7 Report Template:
+## 7 Report Template

 There will be no Report Template this time which means it's all depends on yourself.